Express Entry / PNP

 What are the eligibility criteria for Express Entry?

-To qualify for Express Entry, you must meet the criteria for one of the three programs: Federal Skilled Worker, Canadian Experience Class, or Federal Skilled Trades.
+To qualify for Canada immigration express entry, you must meet the criteria for one of the three programs: Federal Skilled Worker, Canadian Experience Class, or Federal Skilled Trades.
 This generally includes having at least 1 year of skilled work experience, passing a language test, and having your education assessed (if completed outside Canada).

-Once you have sufficient Canadian work experience (usually 1 year), you can create an Express Entry profile and submit an Expression of Interest (EOI) for a PNP.
+Once you have sufficient Canadian work experience (usually 1 year), you can create an Express Entry profile and submit an Expression of Interest (EOI) apply for PNP Canada.
 Receiving an Invitation to Apply (ITA) or a provincial nomination can lead to permanent residency.

 What is the Comprehensive Ranking System (CRS), and how can I improve my score?

 The CRS is a points-based system used to rank candidates in Express Entry.
 It awards points for factors like age, education, work experience, and language ability.
-To boost your score, you can improve language test results, gain more Canadian work experience, obtain a job offer, or secure a provincial nomination (worth 600 points).
+To boost your score, you can improve language test results, gain more Canadian work experience, obtain a job offer, or secure a Canada immigration PNP nomination (worth 600 points).

 Can I apply for both Express Entry and a PNP at the same time?